Lewis University Summer STARTALK 2017

-Lewis University was awarded with Startalk grant four times and launched its first program in the summer of 2009.
+Lewis University was awarded with Startalk grant six times and launched its first program in the summer of 2009.

-This year’s summer program will offer its participants intensive instruction in four critical languages.
-Those accepted to the Program will be able to choose to study Chinese, Arabic, Russian, or Turkish.
-All the four programs will be conducted concurrently on the Lewis University Romeoville campus from June 18th to July 14th.
+This year’s summer program will offer its participants intensive instruction in beginning and intermediate Chinese.
+Those accepted to the Program will be able to choose to study in Level 1 (those with no prior knowledge of Chinese) or Level 2 (Intermediate).
+Both courses will be conducted concurrently on the Lewis University Romeoville campus from June 26th to July 21th.

-The two main benefits of the STARTALK program at Lewis University are
+The three main benefits of the STARTALK program at Lewis University are

-Please note that the program is very intensive and will require your full time commitment.
-Therefore, a full time job, athletic activities and competitions, or other commitments including weekends may interfere with your participation in the program and consequently affect your final grade.
+Please note that the program is very intensive.
+Therefore, it cannot be combined with other commitments (e.g., full-time job, athletic activities) since they may interfere with your participation in the program and consequently affect your grade.

 Go to the following link to fill out an online admission application.